 Membership of Symfony's Diversity Initiative is open to any member of the Symfony community; to avoid the risk of elitism or meritocracy, no requirement is needed to be involved.
 All members, at any time, are invited to put forward ideas and suggestions as a proposal for an actionable item.

-The project leader, Fabien Potencier, is responsible for publicly appointing five (5) key players of the initiative to provide guidance and drive it forward, but also retains the right to revoke any of the key players at any time.
-These guiding key players should:
+The project leader, Fabien Potencier, is responsible for publicly appointing five (5) members of the initiative to provide guidance and drive it forward, but also retains the right to revoke any of the appointed members at any time.
+This guidance team should:

 - Be committed to the initiative's cause and have joined because they want to help the initiative to deliver its purpose most effectively for the community's benefit.